always-well-done/development-server/README.md

 ## About

-This is an ansible playbook to provision servers for an organizations that has software development projects.
+This is an ansible playbook to provision servers for an organization that has software development projects.
 The servers include web servers and Redmine for the projects.

 Since this playbook is a skelton, you must change hostnames,